Skip to content

 Section titled “1.
 The hosted privacy product is more mature”

-This is the biggest thing to be honest about.
+This is the biggest current trade-off to name clearly.

 Simple Analytics has a very mature hosted story around: